MicrosoftDocs/sql-docs/azure-sql/database/block-geo-redundant-backup-storage.md

 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

-This feature allows Azure administrators to prevent Azure SQL Databases using read-access geo-redundant storage (RA-GRS) as the preferred backup storage redundancy via T-SQL, Azure Portal, PowerShell and Azure CLI.
+This feature allows Azure administrators to prevent Azure SQL Databases using geo-redundant storage options (RA-GRS, RA-GZRS) as preferred backup storage redundancy via T-SQL, Azure Portal, PowerShell, Azure CLI and API.
 This is enforced at the subscription level to block geo-replication of Azure SQL database backups.

 ## Overview

 This feature prevents geo replication of Azure SQL Database backups by blocking usage of read-access geo-redundant storage (RA-GRS) as the [backup storage redundancy](/azure-sql/database/automated-backups-overview.md#backup-storage-redundancy) option.
 Azure SQL Database uses read-access geo-redundant storage (RA-GRS) as default backup storage redundancy when you create a new database, which automatically replicates the database backups to [paired region](/azure/availability-zones/cross-region-replication-azure).
-This feature blocks all the `CREATE DATABASE` and `ALTER DATABASE` database experiences that set backup storage redundancy to read-access geo-redundant backup storage(RA-GRS) via T-SQL, Azure Portal, PowerShell, Azure CLI and API.
+This feature blocks all the create and update database experiences that set backup storage redundancy to read-access geo-redundant backup storage(RA-GRS) via T-SQL, Azure Portal, PowerShell, Azure CLI and API.
 Users will have to manually select the backup storage redundancy based on data residency requirements.

 You can register your subscription to this feature via Azure portal, [PowerShell](/powershell/module/az.resources/register-azproviderfeature), or [Azure CLI](/cli/azure/feature#az-feature-register).